vks2116/autonomous_llm/README.md

 Refer to the below for additional setup instructions.

 ## Model Training Setup
-Model Training Setup

-Pre-training data gathering:
+* Pre-training data gathering:

 You will need to collect all the prompts and the suggested APIs to be contacted.
 The prompts and APIs have to be saved in JSON format.
-The training files need to be split into training and validation.

-Sample training and validation files that were used in the project are available in the /training folder.
+The training files need to be split into training and validation.Sample training and validation files that were used in the project are available in the /training folder.

-Importing required libraries:
+* Importing required libraries:

 The training requires the following libraries.
 Use the following commands to install them:
 ```